 I used to be a fairly decent tennis player.
-No, I wasn’t a 5.0 player, but I had a free flowing swing.
+No, I wasn’t a 5.0 player, but I had a free-flowing swing.
 I went for the lines.
 Hit big, at least for me.
-I used to play in this lunch time clinic.
+I used to play in this lunchtime clinic.
 Five courts.
 Two players at the net.
 Two at the baseline.
 The pro feeds a ball.
 Play to twenty.

 Winning team graduates.

-Losing team gets demoted.
+The losing team gets demoted.

 Always push for an edge.
 Game on.